SimonWard30/Code-Fun-Run/README.md

 # Welcome to Code Fun Run!

 Hi!
-Here we will do a **fun run**  of various coding problems.
+Here we will be doing a **fun run**  of various coding problems.
 Enjoy the ride 🚆✈️

 ## Welcome to Code Fun Run!